NSHUTI-5/rwanda-agriculture-indicators-dashboard/README.md

 # 🌾 Rwanda Agriculture Development Analytics | INSY 8413 Capstone Project

 ## 📘 Project Overview
-This project was developed as part of the inal Capstone Examfor the course Introduction to Big Data Analytics.
-It analyzes Rwanda's agricultural trends using Python and Power BI to reveal insights that can improve rural development outcome and if it enhance there day to day life.
+This project explores agricultural development trends in Rwanda using data analytics.
+By analyzing key indicators such as land use, crop production, and rural development metrics, the goal is to uncover patterns and insights that can support more informed agricultural planning.
+The project uses Python for data preprocessing, visualization, and clustering, and Power BI for interactive dashboards.
+This combination provides both deep analytical insight and user-friendly visual storytelling.
 ---

-## 👤 Student Information
+## MY Information

 - **Name: Nshuti Dorothy and ID:27129
 - **Sector: Agriculture